Vrbo Arbitrage: An Accounting Guide for QuickBooks

 Example Reservation

-Let’s say you have Bnbtally (by Tallylytics) set up for this listing using the preset settings above.
+Let’s say you have Bnbtally set up for this listing using the preset settings above.
 Let’s say Vrbo sends a payout for a current reservation with the following itinerary price items:

 • Accommodation Fare: $2000